After being founded in 2000, Kobalt Music Group revolutionized the technological nature of the modern music business.

 Kobalt’s ethos, globally, is to allow musical creators to continue owning their copyrights even after they sign to the company.

-Today, it operates in a number of verticals including Kobalt Music Publishing, Kobalt Neighbouring Rights (KNR) and AWAL – the company’s distribution and artist/label services division.
+The company previously operated across a number verticals including Kobalt Music Publishing, Kobalt Neighbouring Rights (KNR) and AWAL.

 In 2014, Kobalt acquired the American Mechanical Rights Agency, which it re-launched as AMRA in 2015 as a separately-run global royalty collection society for its clients and its fellow publishers.